Frequently Asked Questions

 Where does the Singapore data come from?

-Singapore bus arrivals and MRT crowd data come from LTA DataMall, the official open data API by Singapore's Land Transport Authority.
-All API calls are proxied through our server -- your browser never directly contacts LTA.
+Singapore data comes from LTA DataMall, the official open-data API from Singapore's Land Transport Authority, including bus arrivals, MRT crowd levels, and train service alerts.
+All API calls are proxied through our server, so your browser never contacts LTA directly.

 Where does the Johor Bahru data come from?